 How will your DMP company react if you miss payments?

-Will your DMP be extended if you miss payments?
+Will your DMP be extended?

 At the end of the day if you are in a debt management plan it is always in your self interest to keep up with your monthly payments.
-Remember you will have to repay all of the debt you owe during the plan unless you can settle early.
+If you miss any, your debt still remains and still has to be paid.

 Arrange a call with a DMP Expert